Generation & Spatial Topology Screening

 Receives from:

-• morie_site → bathymetry, soil, lease constraints
+• morie_site → bathymetry, soil and lease area boundary constraints

 Feeds into: